 Creating a landing page is a very important part of any business process.

-If you want to collect information about your users by offering some value in the form of free demo or free e-book and similar, or you want to make a direct sale, you need an effective landing page.
+If you want to collect information about your users by offering some value in the form of a free demo or free e-book and similar, or you want to make a direct sale, you need an effective landing page.

-The biggest problem is that people quickly leave landing pages that do not attract their attention and therefore you miss the opportunity to acquire landing page conversions.
+The biggest problem is that people quickly leave landing pages that do not attract their attention, and therefore you miss the opportunity to acquire landing page conversions.

 What you need to know at the very beginning is that 48% of landing pages contain more than one offer.

 That is a big mistake.
 The most important rule is that one landing page should contain only one offer, otherwise you will overload the visitor with the information.

 There are many more things that affect the landing pages negatively: bad title, not engaged copy, too little information, too much color, and so on.